National Recruitment ST1 up to 90

 If you wish to reschedule your test, you may do this via your Pearson VUE account for the test in question, within the test booking period.
 If you are an applicant with a pre-approved adjustment or sitting the test overseas and wish to reschedule your test, please contact Pearson VUE via email at email@example.com.
 You must reschedule test appointments at least 24 hours before the appointment.

 If you wish to cancel your test, you may do this via your Pearson VUE account for the test in question, within the test booking period.
 If you are a candidate with a pre-approved adjustment and wish to cancel your test, please contact Pearson VUE through email at firstname.lastname@example.org.
 You must cancel test appointments at least 24 hours before the appointment.

 If you miss your test and wish to schedule another appointment, please contact the ONRO at email@example.com immediately; you will not be able to re-book online via self-service without first being re-authorised by the central team.
 You should be aware that test centre availability is likely to limited at this point and that you may be required to travel beyond your preferred locality.

 Regrettably, the ONRO will be unable to accommodate you if you miss an appointment on the final day of the MSRA window.

 12. Notification of Outcome

-All applicants will be notified of their results, and thus their performance/outcome a short time.
+All applicants will be notified of their results, and thus their performance/outcome.
 The results will be published in your Oriel account prior to the date of the interviews.